 Section 5.6.3(4): Rotation capacity

-The value of pl,d for steel Classes B and C (the use of Class A steel is not recommended for plastic analysis) and concrete classes less than or equal to C50/60 and C90/105 are given in Figure 5.6(CYS), which corresponds to Figure 5.6N of CYS EN 1992-1-1:2004.
+The values of pl,d for steel Classes B and C (the use of Class A steel is not recommended for plastic analysis) and concrete strength classes less than or equal to C50/60 and C90/105 are given in Figure 5.6(CYS).

-Figure 5.6(CYS): Allowable plastic rotation, pl,d, of reinforced concrete sections for Class B and C reinforcement.
+Figure 5.6(CYS): Basic value of allowable plastic rotation, pl,d, of reinforced concrete sections for Class B and C reinforcement.
 The values apply for a shear slenderness λ = 3,0

 The values for concrete strength classes C55/67 to C90/105 may be interpolated accordingly.
 The values apply for a shear slenderness = 3,0.
 For different values of shear slenderness, pl,d should be multiplied by k: